How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Related Work

 \subsection{Catastrophic Forgetting in LLM and LoRA}

 With the rapid advancement of large language models (LLMs) \cite{touvron2023llama1, touvron2023llama2}, directly using pretrained models for domain-specific tasks has become prohibitively expensive.
 As a result, fine-tuning has become the preferred approach, typically divided into full parameter tuning and parameter-efficient fine-tuning (PEFT) methods, such as LoRA (Low-Rank Adaptation) \cite{hu2021lora, wang2024lorapro}.
 Full parameter fine-tuning~\cite{lv2023fullpeft} updates all model parameters to improve task adaptability but often causes catastrophic forgetting.
-PEFT methods like LoRA, by updating only a small subset of parameters through low-rank matrices, reduce computational costs and mitigate forgetting, though some still occurs.
+PEFT methods like LoRA, by updating only a small subset of parameters through low-rank matrices, reduce computational costs and mitigate forgetting, though some still occur.

 To further reduce catastrophic forgetting, researchers have proposed combining EWC with LoRA in a method known as EWCLoRA \cite{ewclora}.
 This method leverages EWC to calculate the Fisher Information Matrix for parameter importance and uses low-rank matrices of LoRA to limit the scope of parameter updates.
 However, the calculation of the Fisher matrix introduces significant computational and memory overhead.
 Additionally, an interpolation-based LoRA (I-LoRA) method is introduced by \citeauthor{ilora}.
 I-LoRA constructs a dual-memory experience replay framework, utilizing LoRA parameter interpolation to simulate the weight interpolation process.
-This approach strikes a balance between rapidly adapting to new tasks and retaining old knowledge.
-However, it requires maintaining an additional set of LoRA parameters throughout the process, which again increases the space cost.
+However, it requires maintaining an additional set of LoRA parameters throughout the process, increasing space cost.